AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ### Task 2: Review the data generated

+The notebook examined the `events` data to find items that tend to be purchased together, and created a matrix that reflects the strength of the relationship.
+It then stored the matrix in the associations container.
+You will now look at the data in Cosmos DB, using the Data Explorer.

 1. Switch back to the Azure Portal.

 1. In your resource group, navigate to your Cosmos DB instance.